Chart Color Schemes

 Age

-Ballarat North - Invermay's median age exceeds the national pattern
+Ballarat North - Invermay's population is slightly older than the national pattern